24

 Executive Director

-Enterprise priority & capacity · Spend approval thresholds · Tier 1 campaign sign-off · Cross-pod conflict resolution · Exception authority
+Enterprise priority & capacity · Spend approval thresholds · Housewide campaign sign-off · Cross-pod conflict resolution · Exception authority

 Marketing Strategy Director